Page last updated: 13 November 2025

 - However, the 2023 visitor number remained about 10% below the peak of 7.09 million visitors recorded in 2014.2

-In 2022, the Eiffel Tower saw an increase in visitors, with approximately 5.85 million tourists.
+In 2024, the Eiffel Tower maintained a high volume of visitors, with approximately 6.30 million tourists.

 How many tourists visit the Eiffel Tower each day?